jubeenshah/jubeenshah.github.io/projects/01-security.md

 categories: ["security"]
 ---

+Security and Privacy have always been very close topics to me.
+I started my journey with security in 2016 with a semester abroad to study the field.

+But I reckon, it started at a young age, when i started tinkering with dismantling my Nokia N8, to see what the insides look like. :P

+I completed my masters in computer science at NC State University with a security specialization and working for LexisNexis since July 2020.

 Will not have much of my recent projects.
 But, hoping to add them soon.
 In the mean time, please explore these projects.

 If you have suggestions/ideas based on my past work, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jubeen-shah/).
 I promise, I will help with an [alternative](https://github.com/jubeenshah/jubeenshah.github.io/projects/1#card-91078405).